Nonlinear elastodynamic material identification of heterogeneous isogeometric Bernoulli-Euler beams: Numerical examples

-In the first example, the axial stiffness $\EA$ of a planar sheet is first reconstructed based on uniaxial tension.
-Then, the density is identified based on longitudinal vibrations using the previously calculated $\EA(\xi)$.
+In the first example, the axial stiffness $\Astf$ of a straight bar is first reconstructed based on uniaxial tension.
+Then, the density is identified based on longitudinal vibrations using the previously calculated $\Astf(\xi)$.
 Only axial deformations are considered.